NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 The token file is GPG-encrypted and mode 0600:

-$ ls -la ~/.config/neomutt/accounts/personal/TOKEN_FILENAME_gmail
+$ ls -la ~/.config/neomutt/credentials/token_gmail-personal

--rw------- 1 ragu ragu 899 Feb 1 21:32 TOKEN_FILENAME_gmail
+-rw------- 1 ragu ragu 899 Feb 1 21:32 token_gmail-personal

-$ file ~/.config/neomutt/accounts/personal/TOKEN_FILENAME_gmail
+$ file ~/.config/neomutt/credentials/token_gmail-personal

-TOKEN_FILENAME_gmail: GPG symmetrically encrypted data (AES256 cipher)
+token_gmail-personal: GPG symmetrically encrypted data (AES256 cipher)

 The script will refuse to run if file permissions are too open: